Illui

 Illui (עילוי or עלוי also ilui; pronounced [ʔiˈluj] plural: illuim) is a young Talmudic prodigy.
-The Hebrew term is applied to exceptional Talmudic scholars among Orthodox Jews.
+The Hebrew term is applied to exceptional Talmudic scholars among Jews.

 Etymology

 Illui literally means "upraising" and was used in the sense of "fundraising effort" in Medieval Hebrew.
 In the early modern period, provincial Ashkenazic villages would raise scholarships for their best students to attend larger institutions, and eventually the term "illui of [place]" (scholarship student from [place]) came to be understood as "prodigy of [place]".

 Judaic mystical traditions

 There are some Judaic mystical traditions that explain how and why illuim are different.
 One explanation attributes it to an "Angel's Slap":